dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 could be a sizable performance improvement to use a direct tear-off in some situations, and it is not desirable to specify that a tear-off must be implemented as a direct tear-off of a member of the representation object.*

+When it is determined whether or not there is a compile-time error because _DV_ has multiple superinterfaces that have a member named `m`, an implicitly induced forwarder must be ignored (that is, we must check the conflict based on the forwardee).

 A member of the interface of _DV_ which is obtained from `R1 ..
 Rk` is available for subtypes in the same manner as members obtained from other